KIDS COUNT Data:

 Recent New Mexico Publications:

-Taking a closer look at New Mexico’s fall to 50th in the nation in child well-being, this annual report presents data by county and school district on indicators such as preschool enrollment, and rates of poverty, truancy, child abuse, and teen births.
+This annual report on child well-being presents data by county and school district on indicators such as preschool enrollment, and rates of poverty, truancy, child abuse, and teen births.
 In addition, this year’s report ranks the counties on the 16 indicators of child well-being used in the national report and offers some policy solutions for improving child outcomes in New Mexico.

 Native American Children and Families in New Mexico: Strengths and Challenges